Episodes: 20 (hour)

 Swept up by the way everything has unfolded, as well as Kyle’s not inconsiderable charms, Megan signs on the dotted line and the drama begins.

 What do you think?
 Do you like The Arrangement TV show?
-Should it be cancelled or renewed for another season on E!?
+Should it have been cancelled or renewed for a third season on E!?